Azure/azure-powershell/src/DataProtection/docs/New-AzDataProtectionBackupInstance.md

       - `[ObjectType <String>]`: Type of Datasource object, used to initialize the right inherited type
       - `[ResourceLocation <String>]`: Location of datasource.
       - `[ResourceName <String>]`: Unique identifier of the resource in the context of parent.
+      - `[ResourcePropertyObjectType <String>]`: Type of the specific object - used for deserializing
       - `[ResourceType <String>]`: Resource Type of Datasource.
       - `[ResourceUri <String>]`: Uri of the resource.
     - `[DatasourceAuthCredentials <IAuthCredentials>]`: Credentials to use to authenticate with data source provider.
       - `ObjectType <String>`: Type of the specific object - used for deserializing
     - `[FriendlyName <String>]`: Gets or sets the Backup Instance friendly name.
+    - `[IdentityDetail <IIdentityDetails>]`: Contains information of the Identity Details for the BI.
+If it is null, default will be considered as System Assigned.
+      - `[UseSystemAssignedIdentity <Boolean?>]`: Specifies if the BI is protected by System Identity.
+      - `[UserAssignedIdentityArmUrl <String>]`: ARM URL for User Assigned Identity.
     - `[ValidationType <ValidationType?>]`: Specifies the type of validation.
 In case of DeepValidation, all validations from /validateForBackup API will run again.

 ## RELATED LINKS